Last Updated on March 7, 2026 by Maged kamel

 Solved problem 7-2 for frames-Two parts a,b.

-This is the 23rd post of the compression Member Posts-part 3 which includes Example 7.2. from Prof. Mccormack’s book.
-Determine the k values determined and shown in the figure K factors for each of the columns of the frame shown in Fig. 7.6.
+This is the 3rd post of the compression Member Posts-part 3, which includes Example 7.2 from Prof. McCormack’s book.
+Determine the k values for the columns shown in the given frame in Fig. 7.6.

-Here, W sections have been tentatively selected for each of the members of the frame, and their I/L values are determined and shown in the figure.
+Here, W sections have been tentatively selected for each frame member, and their I/L values are determined and shown in the figure.

 This is the list of post 23: Solved problem 7-2 for k for frame 1/3.